dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 - this factor drives the common person's response, their change in economic circumstance and their overall perception of the crisis
-  - from the perspective of a behavioral economist, this factor is the most important in predicting the common person's response and needs at the time the crisis begins unfolding in their nation or region.
+  - from the perspective of a behavioral economist, this factor is the most important in predicting the common person's response, both financially and politically, as well as their needs at the time the crisis begins unfolding in their nation or region.

 - this contributes towards dynamics which invert globalization's impact on regional manufactoring, while decimating labor markets.
   - That is, American manufacturing is more likely to move home, but